JamesP1996/Graph_Theory_Project/OVERVIEW.md

 - ``` python NFA_Regex_Matcher.py -r "<Regular Expression Here> -s "<Some String to Match Here>" ```

-<i>The -r and -s are short handed ways of telling the arguement parser what you want to input.
+<i>The -r and -s are short handed ways of telling the argument parser what you want to input.
 So -r is the same as --regex and -s is the same as --string.</i>

 ### <b>Input Infix Expression and Return a Postfix Expression</b>